 Ireland has been ranked the second-best country in the world for its excellent service which bodes well for tourists both young and old.
 Ireland is a relatively small island divided between two parts; Northern Ireland and the Republic of Ireland.
 Ireland has also held a significant score in the World Happiness Index.
 The serene beauty, the world famous Guinness Beer, rain and the most socially positive population makes Ireland a place a must visit for every tourist.
+There are endless things to do and enjoy here.
 But before visiting every country, one must take into consideration a few tips to ensure that their journey and stay is smooth.
 Here are 11 Ireland travel tips you must remember before you travel to this wonderful country.

 1. Pick the right Ireland